 On March 1, 2002, NFL Properties artists modernized a primitive logo.
 They simplified the design, removed the eyelids’ lines, and gave the sea hawk an aggressive look.
 The pupil is now moved forward; the eyebrow is arched; the beak’s shape is smoother than the original version.
 The left side of the head is cut at an angle to create the illusion of movement.
 The palette also changed: blue approached a light tone (“seahawks blue”), and the color of forest green was replaced by dark blue (“seahawks navy”) and lime green.

 2012 – present

 Ten years after the redesign, the team again updated the logo.
 The lower-left corner has turned dark gray (“wolf gray”).
 This shade was used instead of “seahawks navy,” which completely disappeared from the picture.
 The emblem, as before, shows the head of an osprey in profile.
 It symbolizes the desire of a football club for fame and success.
-The harsh gaze of a bird is taken from Egyptian mythology, where hieroglyphs in the form of a falcon are often found.
+The harsh gaze is taken from Egyptian mythology, where hieroglyphs in the form of a falcon are often found.